Baker defends call to ease coronavirus business restrictions

 Partygoers were “tightly packed” inside a campus dorm and “were either completely without masks or were wearing them around their necks, on their wrists, etc.,”she said.

-Williams will require all students found to have been at the party to switch to remote learning, with additional penalties for students who do not come forward about their involvement, she said.
+Williams will require all students found to have been at the party to switch to remote learning.

-The school has largely kept the coronavirus under control, with 11 cases since students returned to campus, and just one in the past week.